Connect with others who understand.

 Here are some ways to cut back on sodium:

-• Watch out for canned items.
+It’s also important to watch out for canned items.
 Rinsing canned foods with water will help cut down on the sodium content.
-Look for sodium-free canned goods, such as beans or soups.
+You can also look for sodium-free canned goods, such as beans or soups.
 Frozen vegetables are a sodium-free alternative to some canned vegetables.

-Restaurant meals and takeout food usually have more sodium than you’d add when cooking for yourself.
+Restaurant meals and processed foods usually have more sodium than you’d add when cooking for yourself.
 Check menus ahead of time to scope out low-sodium options, or ask your server if your food can be prepared with minimal salt.

 4. Plant-Based Protein

 Your doctor may advise you to cut back on protein from red meat, chicken, fish, and dairy products to minimize strain on your kidneys.
-Cow’s milk and processed meats such as deli ham and turkey, bacon, sausage, and hot dogs are also high in phosphorus, which can put strain on your kidneys.
-High phosphorus levels can also weaken bones and cause high blood pressure, among other problems.
-Depending on the status of your kidney function, you may not need to cut out meat, fish, and dairy foods completely.
+Cow’s milk and processed meats, such as deli ham and turkey, bacon, sausage, and hot dogs, are also high in phosphorus, which can put strain on your kidneys.
+High phosphorus levels can also weaken bones and cause high blood pressure.
+However, depending on the status of your kidney function, you may not need to cut out meat, fish, and dairy foods completely.

-Plant-based protein generally has lower amounts of protein and can help you get the nutrients you need while protecting your kidneys.
+Plant-based protein generally has less protein and can help you get the nutrients you need while protecting your kidneys.
 Here are some plant-based proteins and dairy alternatives you can add to your diet:

 • Tofu